 Homeowners Insurance and Older Homes

 Older houses are quaint and charming but often more costly to insure.
 This is especially true if the structure does not meet all new home building standards.
 Brick homes are usually eligible for lower Homeowners Insurance rates because they are not flammable.
 The more prone to fire and damage the construction material is, the higher your premium will be.
-If your home is on the older side, you may also want to consider adding Ordinance or Law coverage to your policy.
+Also, if your home is on the older side, you may want to consider adding Ordinance or Law coverage to your policy.

 Homeowners Insurance Deductibles